praqma-thi/jfrog-cli-retention-plugin/README.md

 Deletes artifacts matching all [File Specs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.

-Currently just prevents you from having to run [`jfrog rt delete`](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-DeletingFiles) multiple times, but a policy templating system is in the works.
+Allows for easy templating of retention policies through a JSON configuration file.

 ## Installation

-This plugin isn't currently hosted anywhere, so you'll be building it locally.
+This plugin isn't currently hosted anywhere yet, so you'll be building it locally.

 You can use the [build.sh](scripts/build.sh) and [install.sh](scripts/install.sh) scripts.